Speakeasy

-A speakeasy, also called a blind pig or blind tiger, is an illicit establishment that sells alcoholic beverages, or a retro style bar that replicates aspects of historical speakeasies.
+A speakeasy, also called a beer flat, blind pig, or blind tiger, was an illicit establishment that sold alcoholic beverages.
+The term may also refer to a retro style bar that replicates aspects of historical speakeasies.

-Speakeasy bars came into prominence in the United States during the Prohibition era (1920–1933, longer in some states).
-During that time, the sale, manufacture, and transportation (bootlegging) of alcoholic beverages was illegal throughout the United States.
+In the United States, speakeasy bars date back to at least the 1880s, but came into prominence in the United States during the Prohibition era (1920–1933, longer in some states).
+During that time, the sale, manufacture, and transportation (bootlegging) of alcoholic beverages was illegal throughout the United States, due to the Eighteenth Amendment to the United States Constitution.
 Speakeasies largely disappeared after Prohibition ended in 1933.
 The speakeasy-style trend began in 2000 with the opening of the bar Milk & Honey.

 Etymology

 The phrase "speak softly shop", meaning a "smuggler's house", appeared in a British slang dictionary published in 1823.
 The similar phrase "speak easy shop", denoting a place where unlicensed liquor sales were made, appeared in a British naval memoir written in 1844.

-The precise term "speakeasy" dates from no later than 1837 when an article in the Sydney Herald newspaper in Australia referred to 'sly grog shops, called in slang terms "speakeasy's" [sic] in this part – Boro Creek.'
+The precise term "speakeasy" dates from no later than 1837 when an article in the Sydney Herald newspaper in Australia referred to 'sly grog shops, created the idiom "speakeasy's" [sic] in this part – Boro Creek.'

+In the United States, the word emerged in the 1880s.
+The first known recorded use is in a Harrisburg, Pennsylvania newspaper article from March 21, 1889, which refers to "speak easy" as the term used in the Pittsburgh-area town of McKeesport, Pennsylvania for "a saloon that sells without a license".
+A later, June 30, 1889, Pittsburg Dispatch article explains the following:

+"Speak-easies" have always existed, no matter who first called them by that name.
+They have been "holes in the wall" and various other things descriptive of their leading peculiarities, but it is only within very recent times, and in the city of Pittsburgh, that they have been dubbed "speak-easies".